Is the Payback Period on Energy Efficient CFL Bulbs Too Long?

 Simple Payback = (CFL Cost) / (Annual Electricity Savings)

-By calculating simple payback you can easily determine just how long it will take to show a return on your investment in the more expensive CFLs.
-Although it’s true that simple payback does not take into account inflation rates, compounded savings, or replacement costs, it is a very useful tool nevertheless and more than adequate for this particular purpose.
+Although it’s true that simple payback does not take into account inflation rates, compounded savings, or replacement costs, it’s a very useful tool nevertheless and more than adequate for this particular purpose.

 Looking at the simple payback equation, all one needs to know is the cost of the CFL and the annual electricity savings.
-I found the former by simply looking at the price tag, but to get the latter I had to know two things: 1) how many hours per day the light was in use; and, 2) the number of watts saved by going from an incandescent bulb to a CFL.
+I found the former by simply looking at the price tag, but to get the latter I had to know two things: 1) how many hours per day the light was in use; and 2) the number of watts saved by going from an incandescent bulb to a CFL.

 Calculating Your Annual Energy Savings